bilgino/angularforddd/README.md

 ```

 This implementation has some drawbacks either.
 It only works for a single entity!
 What if a view model requires several sources?
-We can create a dedicated class in form of a view model provider service.
+We can create a special-purpose class in form of a view model provider service.
-The purpose of the view model provider service is to enclose and create view models for specific use cases.
+The purpose of the view model provider service is to tailor view models for specific use cases.

 ```
 @Injectable()
-class OrderViewModelProvider {
+class OrderViewProvider {

     constructor(
       private orderRepository: OrderRepositoryService,
       private productRepository: ProductRepositoryService,
+      private customerRepository: CustomerRepositoryService,
       private translateService: TranslationService
       ){}

-    public getOrdersByStatus(status:string): Observable<Array<OrderViewModel>> {
+    public getOrdersByStatus(status:string): Observable<Array<OrderView>> {
         return this._orderRepository.getAll()
         .pipe(
-          groupBy(status),
           filter(status),
           map(()=>{
-             return translateService(data);
+             return translateService();
           })
           mergeMap(()=>{
-             return of([new OrderViewModel(data)...]);
+             return of([new OrderView()...]);
           })
         )
     }

-    public getProductsByOrderId(id:number): Observable<Array<ProductViewModel>> {
+    public getProductByOrderId(id:number): Observable<Array<ProductView>> {
         return combineLatest([this._orderRepository.getOrders(), this._productRepository.getProducts()])
         .pipe(
           filter(id),
           groupBy(),
           mergeMap([...]) => {
-            return of([new ProductViewModel(data)...]);
+            return of([new ProductView()...]);
           }),
           shareReplay(1)
         )